 Schaaf received swift backlash following her post, with many arguing over the legality of such a warning.

 "The Oakland mayor’s decision to publicize her suspicions about ICE operations further increased that risk for my officers and alerted criminal aliens — making clear that this reckless decision was based on her political agenda,” ICE Deputy Director Thomas Homan said in a statement Tuesday.
 “Unlike the politicians who attempt to undermine ICE’s critical mission, our officers will continue to fulfill their sworn duty to protect public safety.”

-However, the mayor stood by her decision, saying she felt as though it was her "duty" to share the information.
-ICE officials told Fox News they're asking the Department of Justice to look into whether Schaaf broke any laws by giving the warning.
+However, Schaaf stood by her decision, saying she felt as though it was her "duty" to share the information.
+ICE officials told Fox News they're asking the Department of Justice to look into whether the mayor broke any laws by giving the warning.